RadGH/RS-Archived-Pages-and-Posts/README.md

 ## Screenshots ##

-Meta box to move a post/page to the archive:
+Use the meta box shown below to move a post/page to the archive.
+If using the block editor, find the same meta box under the page settings:

 ![The meta box to move a post/page to the archive.](https://s3.us-west-2.amazonaws.com/elasticbeanstalk-us-west-2-868470985522/ShareX/2023/08/chrome_2023-08-17_14-06-40.png)

 Meta box to recover an archived item: